-This is an amazing technical breakthrough that allows Locata Technology Integration (LTI) partners to deploy flexible, scalable, wide-area LocataNets that independently provide one of the “holy grails” of positioning – “ a single-point carrier-phase positioning solution” (i.e. cm-level accuracy without any external assistance).
+This amazing technical breakthrough allows Locata Technology Integration (LTI) partners to deploy flexible, scalable, wide-area LocataNets that independently provide one of the “holy grails” of positioning – a single-point carrier-phase positioning solution (i.e. cm-level accuracy without any external assistance).
 TimeLoc accomplishes this feat without differential corrections, atomic clocks, reference networks, data links or any of the aids needed by GPS for carrier-phase positioning.

 LocataTech is the only technology in the world that can do this.

-Today Locata has 120 granted patents on devices and systems which advance radio-location technology to new levels, and has dozens of additional patents in the pipeline.
+Today Locata has more than 120 granted patents on devices and systems which advance radio-location technology to new levels, and has dozens of additional patents in the pipeline.